 The resulting de-identified values must be usable for non-production use cases, including development and testing.
 You can’t simply de-identify names into a random string of characters nor can you randomly move names within the same column.
 Some names are well known such as ‘Gates,’ or unique so only few people have it within a given state.
 At the same time, to retain business value the generated test data should protect the data from inference while maintaining some of the semantics required for testing.

 Date of birth is a great example of this.
 It’s the second most commonly used identification mechanism after someone’s name.
 The de-identification mechanism should change the birth date but still retain the patient’s age as of the date of masking to retain this value.

 There you have it folks - some of the most important points to consider before investing in a data masking solution.
 The last thing you want is a rigid security tool that doesn’t align with your workflow and generates useless test data.

 The Delphix de-identification technology allows healthcare organizations to leverage useful data without compromising privacy.
 No technique reduces the risk to zero, but risk can be greatly reduced without sacrificing the value of the data to the business.

-Learn more about how you can safeguard confidential data through the Delphix Dynamic Data Platform that provides an enterprise-wide approach to data de-identification and data virtualization capabilities that can help sync, mark and deliver your data securely and rapidly.
+Learn more about how you can safeguard confidential data through the Delphix Data Platform that provides an enterprise-wide approach to data de-identification and data virtualization capabilities that can help sync, mark and deliver your data securely and rapidly.